Psalm 93 – The LORD Reigns

 You are from everlasting.

 a.
-Your throne is established from of old: Not only is the world established, but so also is the throne of God.
+Your throne is established from of old: Not only is the world established, but so is the throne of God.
 His reign is without challenge.
 There are rebels against His reign, but they do not have the slightest chance of success.

 i.
 “Earthly thrones are temporary; they are set up and cast down against, neither is any trust to be reposed in them.
 But the throne of Christ is eternal and unchangeable.
 Constituted before the foundation of the world, it is to endure when no traces of such a system having once existed shall any more be found.”
 (Horne)

 ii.
 “And this kingdom of thine is no new or upstart kingdom, as it may seem to the ignorant world, but the most ancient of all kingdoms, being from everlasting to everlasting, although it was not always equally manifested in the world.”
 (Poole)

 b.
 You are from everlasting: God’s eternal authority extends to His very being.
-He is eternal in a sense none other is; His life is both without beginning and end.
-In these and in other ways God stands majestically above and beyond His creation.
+He is eternal in a sense none other is; His life is without a beginning and without an ending.
+In these and in other ways, God stands majestically above and beyond His creation.

 i.
 “There never was a time in which God did not reign, in which he was not a supreme and absolute Monarch; for he is from everlasting.
 There never was a time in which he was not; there never can be a period in which he shall cease to exist.”
 (Clarke)